bitcoin-abe/bitcoin-abe/README-POSTGRES.txt

     block_tx 2 2
     ...

 This step may take several hours.
+Then run the web server as:

+    python -m Abe.abe --config abe-pg.conf

-When it finishes, you should see:
+You should see:

     Listening on http://localhost:2750